psh0502/StockCrawler/README.md

 - Market news about stock.
 - 3rd-Party analytic.
 - Forum news about stock.
+- History interest issuing result.

 It grabs history data from serveral available source, e.g **[Yahoo Finance](http://finance.yahoo.com)**, **[TWSE](http://www.twse.com.tw)** and daily closing price from **[TWSE](http://www.twse.com.tw)**.

 ***Yahoo** has incompleted price information, **TWSE** is better resource but costs very much time, even days...*
 ## Objective

-In 2010, I was going to build a stock trading bot.
+In 2010, I wish to build a stock trading bot, but no data means no work.

-I need all history stock data and keep them up-to-date, this is why I created it.
+All history stock data are needed and I have to keep them up-to-date, so this project was bored for it.

-There are some bucket lists I haven't sone yet, so I am keeping going.
+Some remaining tasks haven't be done yet, so I am still keeping going.

 Anyone would like join is welcome.